-- a.
-Provide official TOEFL scores of: - 500 or above on the paper-based test, or - 173 or above on the computer-based test, or - 61 or above on the internet-based test, OR - b.
-Provide an official IELTS score of 4.5, or - c.
-Provide an official PTE score of 70, or - d.Provide an official TOEIC score of 525, or - e.
-Submit official transcripts from a U.S. College or University documenting you have completed the equivalent of ICC's English Composition I with a grade of "C" or better, or - f.
-Submit official transcripts from a U.S. College or University documenting the completion of a minimum of 12 credit hours of general education credit with a grade of "C" or better, or - g.
-Submit official high school transcripts documenting the completion of one academic year of study in the U.S. with an equivalent GPA of 2.5 or better, or - h.
-Official transcript documenting at least 24 credit hours of English-As-A-Second-Language (ESL) coursework with a 2.5 GPA or higher.
+- 1. Provide Duolingo score of 85 or above or - 2.
+Provide official TOEFL scores of 61 or above on the internet-based test OR - 3.
+Provide an official IELTS score of 4.5 or - 4.
+Provide an official PTE score of 70, or - 5.
+Provide an official TOEIC score of 525 or - 6.
+Submit official transcripts from a U.S. College or university documenting you have completed the equivalent of ICC English composition 1, one with a grade of "C" or better, or - 7.
+Submit official transcripts from a U.S. College or university documenting the completion of a minimum of 12 credit hours of general education with a grade of "C" or better, or - 8.
+Submit official high school transcripts documenting the completion of one academic year of study in the U.S. with an equivalent GPA of 2.5 or better or - 9.
+Official transcript documenting at least 24 credit hours of English as a second language (ESL) coursework with a 2.5 GPA or higher.

-Though you may be from an English-speaking country not listed above, ICC follows the recommendations of the American Association of Collegiate Registrars and Admissions Officers (AACRAO).
-These recommendations identify countries recognized as using English predominantly for industry, government, and education.
+Though you may be from an English-speaking country not listed above, ICC follows the recommendations of the American Association of Collegiate Registrars and Admissions Officers (AACROA).
+These recommendations identify countries recognized as using English predominantly for industry, government and education.